 The learner will be informed of the outcome of the Appeals Process within an agreed timescale.

-Following the completion of the CMSE Training’s Appeal Process, the results for the learner(s) concerned will be forwarded to FETAC as the final result.
-These final results are the basis on which FETAC will issue certificates.
+Following the completion of the CMSE Training’s Appeal Process, the results for the learner(s) concerned will be forwarded to QQI as the final result.
+These final results are the basis on which QQI will issue certificates.

-FETAC operates a National Appeals Process.
-This is only on the basis of;
+QQI operates a National Appeals Process.
+This is only based on;

 (a) the completion of the CMSE Training Appeals Process

 QQI only accepts appeals from CMSE Training, on behalf of learners.

 QQI will not accept an appeal on behalf of a learner until that appeal has gone through ‘due process’ within the CMSE Training Appeals Process and all opportunities to appeal within this process have been exhausted.

 QQI’s National Appeals Process is outlined in the document ‘National Appeals Process’ www.QQI.ie/nationalappealsprocess.
 This document sets out full details regarding

 a) the conditions under which an appeal can be made to QQI